 Agatha Struck, the most famous of the apparitions, worked as a housekeeper from 1925 until 1937.
 She had the misfortune of falling in love with Karsten, whose spirit has been seen and heard in the tavern.

 Agatha’s history is a sad one.
 In 1921, young Agatha was raped by a drunk neighbor near her father’s farm.
 She had a child as a result of the sexual assault which her parents raised.
 They needed more money, so Agatha went to work.
 It is said she fell in love with William Karsten Sr., who didn’t love her back.
 She was given a room on the third floor, 310.
-Some claim that she hung herself in 1937, but the truth is that she left the Hotel Karsten to take care of her ailing father.
+She left the Hotel Karsten to take care of her ailing father in 1937.
 She then stayed and lived out her years on the family farm.

 If you want to keep up with her latest activities, please join her profile on Facebook at: https://www.facebook.com/profile.php?id=100001462811538

 It is not surprising that Agatha is the most active entity.

 - Apports, such as old-fashioned gray hair pins are found by staff.

 - Her apparition has been seen and heard sweeping the halls endlessly.

 - While cleaning a mirror, a staff member saw a woman in a 1930′s maid uniform standing behind him, with her hair up in the customary bun of the time.

 - Room 310 – An unexplainable cold spot is felt in her old room, 310, and in the southwest corner where the maids quarters were located.
 One guest became cold while sitting in the bed in room 310, and was treated to a misty form floating through the room, into the wall.
 An example of Agatha getting some chuckles at the expense of the living!